 But the steadfast love of the LORD is from everlasting to everlasting on those who fear him,

 and his righteousness to children’s children,

 Here God speaking though the Psalmist says we’re “dust”; like grass or a flower that springs up and then withers and is gone.
 But the one faithful to God is not transient but everlasting.
 So, when we’re dealing with other people, especially those who are deceitful or contemptuous or fill-in your own personality defect, we should see dust – something impermanent that the wind blows away.
 Or a growing plant that may need some care or nourishment on its journey to either withering and dying, or itself becoming eternal.
 But in all cases we should see someone that God saw fit to create, and to place in our presence in whatever his state of need or despair or anger or rebellion, to be extended God’s care through us.
+God loves them so we are to love them.
 This is God’s desire for, and the vocation of, the one who lives in His Kingdom.

 Steve Gregg also has suggested this: Try seeing them as your own child.
 Despite the fact they may be your senior, picture them in your mind as a child and one who your Father loves.
 What would you do for your own child?
 In the previous Psalm God says: Psalms 103:13 “As a father shows compassion to his children, so the LORD shows compassion to those who fear him.”
 How would you handle your own child in the situation this person presents to you?
 First, you would be honest with them.
 If they’re wrong, you would lead them to understand that they are wrong and why.
 Many of us have or have had rebellious kids who encountered consequences they weren’t prepared for.
 We didn’t disown them because they ended up in trouble.
 We showed mercy and did our best to correct their behaviors that led to their trouble – seeking the best for them.
 The same treatment is due our neighbor.